Kareem Abdul-Jabbar faces 3 months of recovery after surgery for broken hip

 LOS ANGELES (AP) — Kareem Abdul-Jabbar is recovering from surgery for a broken hip after he fell at a concert in Los Angeles.

-The NBA Hall of Famer had surgery Sunday “with no complications,” his business partner and spokeswoman, Deborah Morales, told The Associated Press on Monday.
+The basketball Hall of Famer had surgery Sunday “with no complications,” his business partner and spokeswoman, Deborah Morales, told The Associated Press on Monday.

 “He will be in recovery for the next three months,” she wrote via text.

-Abdul-Jabbar was attending a show Friday night when he was injured.
-Paramedics at the undisclosed venue responded and the 76-year-old was taken to Ronald Reagan UCLA Medical Center.
+Abdul-Jabbar was attending the Manhattan Transfer’s concert at Disney Concert Hall in downtown Los Angeles on Friday night when he was injured.
+Paramedics at the venue responded and took 76-year-old by ambulance to Ronald Reagan UCLA Medical Center.

+“I’d like to say I fell while trying to save a child from plunging over the balcony, but I just tripped,” he posted Monday on his Substack account.
+“Hard for me to accept that a once world-class athlete just stumbled.
+But age is the great equalizer and humbles us all.”

+Abdul-Jabbar wrote that he had hip replacement surgery “like 450,000 other Americans every year.”

 “I’m wishing my Showtime teammate Kareem Abdul-Jabbar a speedy recovery after falling and breaking his hip!
 Praying for the Captain!”
 Magic Johnson posted on social media over the weekend.